Transparency

 Scores are computed server-side and persisted in our database.
 Public score cards expose only shareable fields—never raw submissions.
 Cryptographic attestation for third-party verification is on our roadmap.

-Is candidate data sent to the model?
+Is candidate data sent for scoring?

 Only the mission brief and the candidate’s submitted write-up / links required for evaluation are used.
 Public cards never expose full submissions.